Zinggi/elm-2d-game/documentation.md

 ## Custom
-These are usefull if you want to write your own GLSL shaders.
+These are useful if you want to write your own GLSL shaders.
 When writing your own shaders, you might want to look at Game.TwoD.Shaders and Game.TwoD.Shapes for reusable parts.